thijsrijkers/Gitback/README.md

 <br>
 <b> Release GitBack 1.0.0</b> <br>
 <br>
 This is the first official release of Gitback!
-Gitback is still in developing but at this point we can release this version of Gitback already :D. <br>
+Gitback is still in developing but at this point we can release this version of Gitback already :D. <br><br>
 <b>functionalities:</b><br>
 -Adding files to your list to work on.<br>
 -Set your own Github account in Gitback.<br>